 - 1. Proceed at a safe speed - 2.
 If you hear a fog signal ahead, slow to minimum speed or stop.
-Then proceed with caution; unless you've determined that risk of collision does not exist. - 3.
-If you take avoiding action based on radar: - -take early action -avoid course changes to: - port for a vessel ahead except when overtaking, or - toward vessels abeam of abaft your abeam stand on vessel give way vessel maintain course & speed\ keep well clear
+Then proceed with caution; unless you've determined that risk of collision does not exist - 3.
+If you take avoiding action based on radar: - -take early action -avoid course changes to: - port for a vessel ahead except when overtaking, or - toward vessels abeam of abaft your abeam stand on vessel maintain course & speed keep well clear may take action if give way vessel does not take timely action